 Seniors are a sector of the population that has unique mobility needs requiring specially designed transportation services.
 In addition, the share of Alameda County's population made up by seniors is growing.
-According to the Alameda County travel model, in 2005 the share of the population aged 62 and older was just above 10%; by 2035 it will have reached nearly 20% (Figure 3-8).
+According to population data from ABAG, in 2005 the share of the population aged 62 and older was just above 10%; by 2035 it will have reached nearly 20% (Figure 3-7).
 Between 2005 and 2035, about 150,000 additional residents in this age category will be living in Alameda County.
 As this demographic shift occurs, the needs of this sector of the population and the services and infrastructure to meet those needs will become an increasingly prevalent part of our transportation planning efforts.